dan-snelson/dialog-scripts/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for Setup Your Mac
+about: Suggest an idea for swiftDialog-related scripts
 title: ''
 labels: enhancement
 assignees: dan-snelson